jozefg/blog/posts/2015-01-27-modal-logic-in-haskell.md

 and introduce the groundwork for someone who isn't super familiar with logic.

+Now that we've established that there is an interesting theoretical backing for modal logic, I'm going to drop it on the floor and look at what Haskell actually gives us.

 ## That "Who Cares" Bit

 Okay, so how does this pertain to `StaticPtr`?
 Well I noticed that